-Leila has been appointed to the Attorney General Counsel Civil Regional Panel A since 2010.
-She has a special interest in coronial law from representing interested persons at inquests.
+Leila has been appointed to the Attorney General's Counsel Panel A since 2010.

-Leila frequently conducts inquests arising out of medical treatment, road traffic accidents, accidents at work and industrial disease cases.
+Leila frequently conducts inquests arising out of medical treatment, road traffic accidents, accidents at work and industrial disease.
 She represents families, individuals and public bodies and frequently acts for interested persons in high proifle, media sensitive Article 2 jury inquests.
 Leila regularly appears on behalf of the HM Prison Service in inquests arising out of deaths in custody.

-Leila recently gave her Presidential Lecture to the Leeds and District Medico-Legal Society from her extensive experience appearing in inquests entitled ’A Practical Guide to Inquests’.
+Leila gave her Presidential Lecture to the Leeds and District Medico-Legal Society from her extensive experience appearing in inquests entitled ’A Practical Guide to Inquests’.
 She also regularly gives training on the subject of inquests and Article 2.

 -Represented the family of a 15 year old girl that was killed during a joy riding journey in a vehicle driven by her 17 year old boyfriend.
 A conclusion of unlawful killing was secured.

 -Represented the family of a baby that died shortly after birth due to hypoxia in labour caused by meconium aspiration syndrome.
 The coroner found that there was a failure to provide foetal monitoring in accordance with national guidance and there should have been an earlier delivery, had the CTG been interpreted correctly.